-Applicants should expand on the justification put forward at Stage 1 for fielding an ESS module on the proposed topic.
-Please explain why it is necessary to collect new cross- national evidence on the topic, how the module will add to the existing knowledge base and contribute to theoretical and/or empirical understanding of key issues within the European arena.
-Applicants should make the case for why they expect the topic to have wide appeal and why it is relevant and timely to both academic and non-academic audiences.
+Applicants should expand on the justification put forward at Stage 1 for repeating an ESS module on the proposed topic.
+This should include an explanation for why it is important to collect new cross-national evidence on the topic in 2027-28.
+Teams should explain how the module will build on the evidence provided by the previous module and make a further contribution to our theoretical and/or empirical understanding of key issues within the European arena.
+Applicants should make the case for why they expect the topic to have wide appeal and why it is relevant and timely to both academic and non-academic audiences, drawing on examples of how the previous module has been used.